vishalkashyap247/money-tracker-24/README.md

-get top 5 coins detials instantly.
+get top 5 coins details instantly.

 ## about project
 money-tracker-24 webpage helps user to get info about top 5 coins, page it self gets refreshed in 30 seconds.